MThos/league-census/README.md

 ## Description:

-LOLCENSUS (League of Legends Census) is an **AJAX and PHP web application** for retrieval of summoner and champion information by pulling data from [Riot Games API] (https://developer.riotgames.com/api/methods).
+LOLCENSUS (League of Legends Census) is an **AJAX and PHP web application** for retrieval of summoner and champion information by pulling data from [Riot Games API](https://developer.riotgames.com/api/methods).
 The web application is a work in progress, constantly being improved and updated.
 Only client-side code is publicly hosted on Github currently and mainly consists of **Javascript, JQuery and uses Bootstrap**.
 The data is stored in **MySQL**.

 ## Version:
 **Current Patch: 6.6**